 What is the cross?
-The cross was a well-known, clearly-understood word picture to the first people who heard Jesus' words.
+The cross was a well-known, clearly understood word picture to the first people who heard Jesus' words.
 To us, however, this symbol has been romanticized, religified and spiritualized to the point where it is almost unrecognizable.
 To the first hearers, the cross was the most awful and dreaded form of capital punishment that they knew.
 It provided a slow, painful, tortuous death-struggle in the most humiliating of circumstances.
 The victim was stripped totally naked, attached to the cross beams and post by thongs and/or nails (the nails were designed to increase the torture) and suspended in public view for the purpose of humiliation (and as an example to other potential offenders of the horror of this kind of punishment).
 As the victim tired, and began to slump, the outstretched arms made it impossible to exhale, so he would be forced to pull and push himself to an upright position to be able to breathe.
 Eventually, as muscles cramped, and exhaustion overcame the poor wretch, these struggles to breathe became more periodic, but desperate, until finally asphyxiation won out over the victim's innate will to live.
 Anyone who has ever choked on anything knows the desperate feeling of gasping for air.
-Place that memory into this scenario, and you can understand the evil tortuous design of this form of execution.
+Place that memory into this scenario and you can understand the evil tortuous design of this form of execution.
 It was not uncommon for people to last many hours, even to three or four days, in this hopeless death struggle, until all resources gave out and there was nothing but death.
-Meanwhile, in addition to the insects, and even birds, that would descend upon the defenseless unfortunate, onlookers and passers by would mock and jeer, ridicule and even throw things at those suspended from the cross.
+Of course, there were no bathroom breaks either.
+The inability to have any privacy, or to even have control of one's bodily functions just added to the humiliating exposure before the crowd, who would be quick to add this to their mockery.
+Meanwhile, in addition to the insects, birds, and even dogs, that would feed upon the defenseless unfortunate, onlookers and passersby would mock and jeer, ridicule and even throw things at those suspended from the cross.
 These defenseless people, condemned to death, stripped naked, received compassion only from family and friends.
-The rabble, and their enemies, however, saw no value in them, and preserved no dignity.
+The rabble, and their enemies, however, saw no value in them, and preserved no respect or dignity.
 Instead, they made cruel sport of them as they suffered through their last hours.

-This type of death was a horrible, long, drawn-out process.
-There was nothing romantic, or spiritually desirable about crucifixion.
-However, it does portray clearly the desperate struggle of the self-oriented life to preserve itself.
+Death by crucifixion was a horrible, long, drawn-out process.
+There was nothing romantic, or spiritually desirable about it.
+It does, however, portray clearly the desperate struggle of the self-oriented life to preserve itself.
 Stamping out sin and selfishness is not the result of a momentary decision.
 Selfishness dies hard, ... and in long, drawn-out, agonizing fits of desperation, it struggles to preserve itself.
 The act of crucifixion is in the nailing to the cross.
 Actual death does not happen until much later, after much struggle for self-preservation.
 This is the powerful aspect of this word picture that has been covered up and romanticized to near oblivion.
-Sinoriented living dies hard.
+Sin-oriented living dies hard.
 To follow Jesus means that we must voluntarily give our self-life up to this agonizing death-process.